chainsawriot/sehrnett/README.md

 ## Chainablilty

-All `search_` functions are chainable by using the magrittr pipe operator.
+All `get_` functions are chainable by using the magrittr pipe operator.

 ``` r
 c("switch off") %>% get_lemmas(pos = "v") %>% get_synonyms